Doctor Who Worlds of Wonder exhibition opens this month

 Not only can visitors discover more about the many Merseyside stars who have featured in Doctor Who - from Sir Ken Dodd OBE to John Bishop – but this area will also explore the surprising tale of when the Beatles almost met the Daleks, and the story behind the “Mad Mole” of Edge Hill Joseph Williamson’s inclusion in Season 13 of the TV show.

-Doctor Who Worlds of Wonder will open on 27 May and tickets are available now.
+Doctor Who Worlds of Wonder is at World Museum from 27 May - 30 October and tickets are available now.
 Adult tickets are priced at £14 in advance or £16 on the day - concession rates apply.
 Children aged 6-17 are £8.
 Tickets for members are free.

 Get the latest news to your inbox